dftaiwo/simplebptracker/README.md

 - Dashboard with recent readings and statistics
 - Ability to add new blood pressure readings
 - Ability to upload an image of your BP reading
-- View all historical readings
+- View all historical readings and export to CSV
 - Graphical representation of blood pressure trends
 - 30-day average calculations

 ## Technologies Used

-- Python
+- Python (3.9+)
 - Flask (Web Framework)
 - SQLAlchemy (ORM)
 - HTML/CSS